Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 The Open Data Product Specification (ODPS) v4.0 is "a vendor-neutral, open-source machine-readable data product metadata model" that includes sections for ownership, access, quality expectations, and SLAs.
 Domains can publish datasets plus semantic mappings and quality constraints as data products.
 The context layer enforces and exposes them consistently.

-Treating semantic entities as data products with explicit contracts (schema, quality, freshness, access) reduces ambiguity for consumers.
+Treating semantic entities as data products with explicit contracts, including schema, quality, freshness, and access, reduces ambiguity for consumers.
 Agents and dashboards alike know exactly what they are getting.

 8.4 Hybrid Retrieval for RAG